 received frame.
 RSNI is defined by the ratio of the received signal power (RCPI-ANPI) to the noise plus

-interference power (ANPI) as measured on the channel and at the antenna connector used to receive the
+interference power (ANPI) measured on the channel and at the antenna connector used to receive the

 frame.

 NOTE 2—RCPI and ANPI might not be measured simultaneously; see 10.11.9.4 (Noise Histogram report) for details